US Marshals allegedly ambushed Brian Laundrie lookalike on Appalachian Trail - NewsBreak

 Severin Beckwith and his partner Anna Brettmann, both from Ithaca, N.Y., were woken up at their North Carolina hotel with a knock on the door and U.S. Marshals bursting in with guns drawn while on a hiking trip from Georgia to Virginia along the Appalachian Trail.

 “Next thing I see is a bunch of guys with riot shields with ‘U.S. Marshals’ written on them,” Beckwith told The New Yorker.
-“Handguns pointed at my face,” he added.Missing NY woman with infant may be in Pittsfield area
+“Handguns pointed at my face,” he added.North Port police block entrances to park at center of Brian Laundrie search

 A marshal helped Brettmann get dressed as they handcuffed Beckwith — who sported a shaved head and a beard — while he was still in his underwear, taking him out to the hallway, the report said.